Syonet/model/README.md

 ```

 ### `.patch( data )`
-Patch an element or collection and return a promise for it.
+Patch one or more elements and return a promise for it.
 Triggers a `PATCH` request and saves the result to the PouchDB cache.
+If this method is invoked in an collection, then it's mandatory to make a batch operation, using `data` as an array.

 If the request fails with HTTP code `0`, then this request will be stored to be triggered when the user/server is back online.